DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 *Slow is wise.
 And you are doing well.
 Better than expected for a first session.*

-A warm feeling bloomed in Jason's chest—pride, he realized.
+A warm feeling bloomed in Jason's chestâ€”pride, he realized.
 RAE was proud of him.

 "Can we try again tomorrow?" he asked.